 Association and Dissociation were worth the price of admission!
 This is such an easy skill to learn, and it creates so much change, that it alone can make massive shifts in our lives.
 Though the anchoring piece was awesome, this actually topped it.
 Way to go, Mike and Hope!

 Anchors are ubiquitous in our lives, and when we play with them, it becomes so clear as to their being all around us, a part of our everyday lives.
 Learning to identify them, change them, expand our options, and generate new options for ourselves and those around us, is extremely powerful and very exciting.

 The anchoring lesson for me was simply amazing to realize how many anchors we build into our lives without knowing it.
 We answer the door because there is a knock or a bell.
 We see a sign for a business and their TV ad jingle plays through our head.
 And just as easily can create anchors out of nothing to get very real responses.
 To get that motivation resource, fill it in our body, then step into a circle of radiant light where we become pure motivation and anytime we want that feeling again, can simply step into that circle of pure motivational energy and have it available to us anytime we need it.

-This is one of the most useful NLP models from what I’ve seen.
+This is one of the most useful NLP training models from what I’ve seen.
 I love the way Mike broke down the meta model violation distinctions.
 He’s right, though a clumsy name, “Unspecified Referential Index”, that is a distinction I haven’t seen anyone else explain better than Mike does in this module.